ashokareddymanyam/MovieRating/README.md

 # MovieRating
-FindTopOrders.java is for stadalone code to find top 2 orders The file is available in com.movierating.api.app package same Project
+FindTopOrders.java is for stadalone code to find top 2 orders The file is available in com.movierating.api.app package in same project

-This Application Built on StringBoot having auto configuration and for faster development
+This Application Built on SpringBoot having auto configuration and for faster development

 Prerequisites Data.sql added in resource folder
 -----------------------------------------------------------------